AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

    >[!NOTE]
    >
-   >While unpublishing a complex asset, unpublish the asset only.
-Avoid unpublishing the references because they may be referenced by other published assets.
+   >When un-publishing a complex asset, unpublish the asset only.
+Avoid un-publishing the references because they may be referenced by other published assets.

-## Closed User Group {#closed-user-group}
+## Closed user group {#closed-user-group}

 A closed user group (CUG) is used to limit access to specific asset folders published from AEM.
 If you create a CUG for a folder, access to the folder (including folder assets and subfolders) is restricted to assigned members or groups only.
 To access the folder, they must log in using their security credentials.